-The process of applying for disability benefits, from initial disability application to an acceptance or denial of the disability claim, can take months and sometimes even years.
+The process of applying for disability benefits, from initial disability application to an acceptance or denial of the disability claim, can take months or even years.
 Because many people who apply for either Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) suffer from very severe impairments, it is not uncommon for a disability applicant to die after filing a claim but before a disability award notice is given.
 Similarly, sometimes a person who would have been eligible for disability benefits (because he or she wasn't working due to disability) did not file a claim before he or she died.

 Depending on the situation, certain people may be allowed to file a disability claim or pursue an open claim based on the deceased person's disability.
 Which categories of people are eligible to pursue these claims, and in which disability programs, is set by federal law and is discussed in more detail here.